Mira Nair: Early life and education

-Mira Nair was born on 15 October 1957, in Rourkela, Orissa (now Odisha), India, the youngest of three children, and the only girl.
+Mira Nair was born on 15 October 1957 in Rourkela, in Orissa, India, the daughter of social worker Praveen Nair and Indian Administrative Service officer Amrit Lal Nair.
+She has two older brothers named Vikram and Gautam.
+Nair's family are Punjabi Hindus from Delhi.

-Her father, Amrit Lal Nair, was an officer of the Indian Administrative Service, and her mother, Praveen Nair, was a social worker.
-Her family is of Punjabi origin with roots in Delhi, and is Hindu.
 The family name "Nayyar" was changed by her grandfather, although one of her uncles continues to use it.

-Nair grew up in a "colonial-style bungalow, with [a] spacious veranda and terracotta-tiled floor".
-Her father, Amrit, was a remote character, who was "not much fun", and her parents later (around 1990) separated, after years of tension and fighting.
+Nair grew up in a "colonial-style bungalow, with [a] spacious veranda and terracotta-tiled floor.
+Her father, Amrit, was a remote character, who was "not much fun", and her parents separated around 1990 after years of tension and fighting.
 Nair appreciated Amrit's love of Persian poetry and song, but he drove his children hard, insisting that they "spend their time usefully".
-He also argued with her brothers, Vikram and Gautam, a lot, but being a girl, Mira was regarded as less important, and was allowed to just get on with doing what interested her.
-Praveen had a strong influence on the young Mira, particularly her independence, confidence, fearlessness, and social awareness.
+Mira's father also argued frequently with her brothers, Vikram and Gautam.
+Nair felt that she was not seen as important as her brothers because she was a girl, and so did not have to deal with the same heavy pressure or constant watching they had to face from their father.
+She believed being overlooked gave her the quiet space to get on with the things she liked doing without anyone constantly telling her what to do.
+She looks at that lack of attention as a lucky break that let her follow her own path.
+Praveen had a strong influence on the young Nair, particularly her independence, confidence, fearlessness, and social awareness.
 Nair did not directly challenge her father in the home, but in her early documentary films she attacked many of his attitudes, such as the hypocrisy of male ideas about "virtue" in India Cabaret (1985), and the Indian custom by which female fetuses were often aborted, in Children of Desired Sex (1987).